loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 The big win here is that as I find places I can improve, I can tweak my settings on the fly with VIA.

 I'm not a great typist to begin with, but I think I'm able to keep up pretty well.
+I'm sure as time goes on I'll become more comfortable.

 {{< img src="20230829_001.png" alt="monkey type" >}}

 # Conclusion

 My CODE keyboard was from a time before custom mechanical keyboards were really a thing.
+I can't believe how many options there are now for boards, board layouts, switches, keycaps, and more (I haven't even gotten into lubing switches or designing my own board).
 I'm absolutely amazed by how configurable this board is and how comfortable it is to use.
 Paired with VIA, this provides so much more flexibility than I'm used to.

 \-Logan